coralproject/coral-auth/README.md

 - `TWITTER_CONSUMER_SECRET` set to the value provided by the social provider.
 - `GOOGLE_CLIENT_ID` set to the value provided by the social provider.
 - `GOOGLE_CLIENT_SECRET` set to the value provided by the social provider.

+## Docker

+To run this installation as a single deployment run it with docker-compose.

+1. You must have generated the keys from above in the **Installation** section.
+2. Specify configuration as indicated in the **Configuration** section except for the config `MONGO_URL` and `PORT` in a file called `.env` in the project root.
+2. Create the deployment with `docker-compose up -d`.
+3. Create a user with the cli inside the following shell `docker-compose run --rm auth bash`.
+4. From that shell you can execute commands against the cli (See `cli --help` for help using the cli).